mschertenleib/legged_robots_project/README.md

-# quadruped_locomotion
+# Legged Robots Projects

-The second project of the course Legged Robots
+The second project of the EPFL course MICRO-507 Legged Robots